Maremma, the Lesser Known Tuscany

 Here there was a huge change in the landscape in Maremma.
 The soil was markedly different, light brown because of the amount of clay.
 There were no longer vineyards, just hay fields.
 Most amazing of all was an area where swamp has been turned into rice fields, the only place in Tuscany growing rice!
 In between fields there were lots and lots of woods.
 You never lose interest in this part of Italy because there’s something new around every bend.

 Tenuta di Paganico is a sustainable, organic farm and meat processing facility with 1500 hectares of land (around 3,700 acres).
-Originally purchased in the 1920s by a Tuscan family, the farm is now owned by a vegetarian woman oddly enough whose passionate belief in a productive, sustainable, organically influenced livestock farm drives production today.
+Originally purchased in the 1920s by a Tuscan family, the farm is ironically now owned by a vegetarian whose passionate belief in a productive, sustainable, organically influenced livestock farm drives production today.

 We arrived as the sun was warming things up and the farm store was starting to get busy.
 Our guide, Julia, met us with a bright smile and ushered the four of us into the farm’s utility vehicle.